Fortnite for Android: Epic tells us why it won't be on Google's Play Store

 Most importantly, mobile operating systems increasingly provide robust, permissions-based security, enabling users to choose what each app is allowed to do: save files; access the microphone; access your contacts.
 In our view, this is the way all computer and smartphone platforms should provide security, rather than entrusting one monopoly app store as the arbiter of what software users are allowed to obtain.

+Of course, it's not a benevolent move on the part of Epic.
 Like Apple, Google takes a 30 percent cut of all in-app purchases.
 Those are a big source of revenue for developers, especially for free apps and freely playable games like Fortnite, so there's an incentive for developers who don't need the publicity uplift of being in the store to circumvent it.
-And Sweeney confirmed to Eurogamer that the in-app cut was part of its motivation.
+Sweeney confirmed to Eurogamer that the in-app cut was part of its motivation.

 It's a testament to Apple's market power that iOS apps are still wildly attractive to developers -- and contributes to Apple's valuation recently breaking $1 trillion.
 You can sideload apps on the iPhone, but it's a slightly more involved process.